rayguang6/business-game/docs/MONTHLY_BREAKDOWN.md

-# Weekly Revenue & Expense Breakdown
+# Monthly Revenue & Expense Breakdown

 ## Overview
-The Finance Tab now shows detailed breakdowns for both revenue and expenses in each week's history, making it easy to understand where money came from and where it went.
+The Finance Tab now shows detailed breakdowns for both revenue and expenses in each month's history, making it easy to understand where money came from and where it went.

 ---

 ## 📊 **Visual Layout**

-### **Week Display Format:**
+### **Month Display Format:**

 ```
 ┌─────────────────────────────────────────────────────────┐
-│ Week 2 [Latest]                      Profit: $-100      │
+│ Month 2 [Latest]                      Profit: $-100      │
 ├─────────────────────────────────────────────────────────┤
 │                                                          │
 │  Revenue                    Expenses                     │